Ehrhart quasi-polynomials of almost integral polytopes: Introduction

-In Example \ref{ex:01}, $L_{P_2}(t)$ is symmetric and $L_{P_3}(t)$ satisfies $\GCD$-property.
+In Example \ref{ex:01}, $L_{P_2}(t)$ is symmetric and $L_{P_3}(t)$ satisfies the $\GCD$-property.
 Surprisingly, these properties of Ehrhart quasi-polynomials are closely related to the fact that ``$P_2$ is centrally symmetric'' and ``$P_3$ is a zonotope'', respectively.
-In fact, the main purpose of this paper is to establish the correspondence between two columns of the following table.
+In fact, the primary objective of this paper is to establish the correspondence between two columns of the following table.

-The main results (Theorem \ref{charsym} and Theorem \ref{charzono}) prove that for \emph{almost integral polytopes} (rationally translated lattice polytope), properties of the left column imply those of the right.
-Furthermore, we can also characterize the left column using the property of the right column.
+The main results (Theorem \ref{charsym} and Theorem \ref{charzono}) establish that for \emph{almost integral polytopes} (rationally translated lattice polytopes), the properties of the left column imply those of the right.
+Furthermore, we can also characterize the left column using the properties of the right column.